 - A multiple-vehicle accident caused by a chain reaction to a stopped or reversing vehicle in a failed U-turn, or after an initial U-turn collision.

+Whoever made the u-turn may be considered the person at fault.
 After suffering an injury in a U-turn accident, you’ll need to show that another driver was legally responsible for the accident.
 Proving legal responsibility requires demonstrating negligence and causation.
 Negligence means breaking a traffic law such as making an illegal about-turn or driving with unreasonable carelessness.
 You’ll need to show that the driver’s negligence was the direct cause of the accident that caused your injury.